mguida22/apple-health-to-mcap/README.md

 # Foxglove SDK Hack Week

-Taking data from Apple Health (and maybe Strava) and visualizing it in Foxglove.
+Take data from Apple Health (and maybe Strava) and visualize it in [Foxglove](https://foxglove.dev/).

 ## Downloading Apple Health Data